 Obtaining punitive damages is an important goal of personal injury cases involving at-fault intoxicated drivers.
 These damages are distinct from personal injury damages, which are meant to compensate a victim for his or her damages.
 Punitive damages, in contrast, are meant to penalize the wrongdoer and deter others from similar unacceptable behavior like driving while drunk.
 Cases involving punitive damages require an experienced attorney skilled at motivating a jury to not only award fair and just compensatory damages, but also meaningful and effective punitive damages to send a message that a community will not tolerate needless injuries or deaths caused by drunk drivers.

-Contact our Drunk Driving Accident Attorney Now
+Contact our Drunk Driving Accident Lawyer in St. Louis Now

 Drunk Driving Accident FAQs